CEQA Policy and Review

 The CEQA & Policy Review Section reviews City (public) projects and other actions under CEQA for potential environmental impacts; prepares environmental documents; directs the work of outside environmental consultants; and works with public project applicants and stakeholders to ensure that all feasible environmental mitigation measures or project alternatives are incorporated to minimize or preclude adverse impacts to the environment.
-In addition, the CEQA and Policy Review section works with the Development Services Department to provide CEQA training to community planning groups.

 - Draft Documents for Public Comment - Notices and reports to concerned citizens or interested persons regarding decision of impact findings on the environment.
 Not all documents may be available for viewing online.
 Further, graphics, exhibits and attachments such as technical reports may not be available online.

 - Final Documents - View final environmental documents prepared by the City of San Diego.

 Notices of Rights to Appeal Environmental Determinations (NORA) - Notices of environmental determinations made by City staff (including the City Manager), the City Hearing Officer, and the City Planning Commission that may be appealed to the City Council in accordance with Section 112.0520 of the Municipal Code.

 - Governor’s Office of Planning and Research: https://opr.ca.gov/

 - City of San Diego Municipal Code Chapter 12, Division 8: